ftacc41/pwc-data-engineer-sec-filings/README.md

+Hi Technical Reviewer/s
+My name is Franco Tacchella and this is my completed techincal challenge.
+I want to first state that this was a robust project and in my opinion not the best way to evaluate a candidate as the most important thing in data engineering is probably a deep understanding of the information relevant users need.
+As a suggestion, giving candidates a data set and seeing how the build schemas and tables is probably a better aproach.
+If you read this I thank you and you will now find the documentation of my project.
+I really hope I am considered for this position.

-SEC Filings Data Engineering & Search API
+# SEC Filings Data Engineering & Search API
-Objective
+## Objective
 This project implements a complete, end-to-end data engineering solution to ingest, process, and serve financial data.
 The system features a multi-stage ETL pipeline based on the Medallion Architecture, a relational data warehouse using a Star Schema, and a powerful semantic search capability provided by a vector database.
 The entire system is exposed through a secure, containerized REST API.

-Key Features
+## Key Features
-End-to-End ETL Pipeline: A full Bronze, Silver, and Gold data pipeline to process raw data into a query-ready state.
+### End-to-End ETL Pipeline:
+A full Bronze, Silver, and Gold data pipeline to process raw data into a query-ready state.

-Dimensional Data Warehouse: A SQL database modeled with a 5-dimension Star Schema for complex analytical queries.
+### Dimensional Data Warehouse:
+A SQL database modeled with a 5-dimension Star Schema for complex analytical queries.

-Semantic Vector Search: Fast and relevant search over filing summaries using vector embeddings.
+### Semantic Vector Search:
+Fast and relevant search over filing summaries using vector embeddings.

-Full CRUD API: Endpoints to Create, Read, Update, and Delete raw data records.
+### Full CRUD API:
+Endpoints to Create, Read, Update, and Delete raw data records.

+### Layered Architecture:
-Layered Architecture: The code is structured into distinct layers for API routing, services (business logic), domain entities, and data access.
+The code is structured into distinct layers for API routing, services (business logic), domain entities, and data access.

+### Containerized Environment:
-Containerized Environment: The API and database services are fully containerized with Docker for easy and reliable deployment.
+The API and database services are fully containerized with Docker for easy and reliable deployment.

-Historical Data Tracking: Implements a Slowly Changing Dimension (SCD) Type 2 on the Company dimension to preserve a full history of changes.
+### Historical Data Tracking:
+Implements a Slowly Changing Dimension (SCD) Type 2 on the Company dimension to preserve a full history of changes.

-Tech Stack
+## Tech Stack
 Backend: Python 3.11, FastAPI

-Databases: Typesense (Vector Search), SQLite (Data Warehouse)

-ETL & Data Handling: Pandas, SQLModel (ORM)
+Databases: Typesense (Vector Search), SQLite (Data Warehouse) ETL & Data Handling: Pandas, SQLModel (ORM)
 AI / Embeddings: sentence-transformers
 Synthetic Data: sdv, Faker
 Containerization: Docker, Docker Compose

-Getting Started
+## Getting Started
 Follow these steps to set up and run the project locally.

-1. Clone the Repository
+### 1. Clone the Repository
 $ git clone <your-repository-url>
 $ cd <your-repository-name>

-2. Set Up the Python Environment
+### 2. Set Up the Python Environment
 $ python3 -m venv .venv
 $ source .venv/bin/activate
 $ pip install -r api/requirements.txt
 3. Start the Docker Services
 This command will build the API image and start the FastAPI and Typesense containers.
 $ docker-compose up -d --build

-Running the Full Data Pipeline
+### 3. Running the Full Data Pipeline
 After the services are running, execute the following scripts in order from the project's root directory to generate and process all data.

-Bash

-# 1. Generate raw data (Bronze Layer)
+3.1.
+Generate raw data (Bronze Layer)
 $ python generate_sdv_data.py

-# 2. Process raw data into the clean layer (Silver Layer)
+3.2.
+Process raw data into the clean layer (Silver Layer)
 $ python etl/bronze_to_silver.py

-# 3. Create a fresh, empty data warehouse schema (Gold Layer)
+3.3.
+Create a fresh, empty data warehouse schema (Gold Layer)
 $ python create_db.py

-# 4. Load the clean data into the data warehouse
+3.4.
+Load the clean data into the data warehouse
 $ python -m etl.silver_to_gold

-# 5. Ingest data and embeddings into the Typesense search index
+3.5.
+Ingest data and embeddings into the Typesense search index
 $ python ingest_to_typesense.py
 After these scripts complete, the system is fully populated and ready to use.

-API Usage
+### API Usage
 The interactive API documentation is the best way to explore the endpoints.

 Swagger UI: http://localhost:8000/docs